MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 #### Learning environment for maker

-Makers need an environment in which they can learn how to use all tools of Power Platform according to rules, regulations and governance policies you set up in your tenant.
+Makers need an environment in which they can learn how to use all tools of Power Platform according to rules, regulations and governance policies we set up in our tenant.
 Let's call it a learning environment.
-You will want to have the exact same rules and governance policies, which are in place in your production environment, in that learning environment as well.
+We will want to have the exact same rules and governance policies, which are in place in our production environment, in that learning environment as well.
 It's important that users experience the same working conditions across different environments, to learn how to use the tools.

 If users break something in this learning environment, it can be reset.
 This is important for users to know, since humans learn through trial and error.
 Yet many organizations don't foster a culture where making mistakes is part of learning, which is why they don't encourage trial.
 In the learning environment, people have access to tools, are taught about the rules and how to use the tools accordingly.
 This is mandatory in order to teach makers how to use Power Platform for their personal and business productivity.